 - Feasibility and Technical Assistance Grants: For planning and feasibility assessment for a proposed eligible project.

-- Systems Replacement Plan Grants (SRP): These are a specific type of Feasibility and Technical Assistance Grant specifically designed for organizations with deferred maintenance projects.
+- Systems Replacement Plan Grants (SRP): These are a specific type of planning grant designed for small and medium-sized organizations that do not have full-time maintenance staff.
 The SRP is a 20-year capital needs assessment of the building and its mechanical systems.

 - Capital Grants: for the acquisition, design, construction, repair, renovation, rehabilitation or other capital improvements or deferred maintenance (“Eligible Projects”) of a cultural facility.
 All of the following would qualify for consideration under this description:

 - New construction

 - Renovations or repairs to an existing structure

 - Feasibility & Technical Assistance Grants – up to $50,000